Cyber-Duck/cacheing-memoizer/README.md

+# 🚨 Discontinued 🚨
+Please consider using the out of the box caching functionality in Laravel.

 # Simple Cacheing Memoizer

 Our Simple Cacheing Memoizer is a flexible memoizer that can also optionally be combined with a cache to automatically